Dsusilo18/ser316-spring2021-B-dsusilo/Review.md

 7. [ID#:CS 3][Location:Mascotmon.java Line 12-22]
 <Description:>
-Instead of using an if else if and else statments, it should be a switch stament instead.
+Instead of using an if, else if and else statments, it should be a switch stament instead.
 [Problem]
 <Category:> Code Smells
 <Severity:> LOW